 Follow this link to see Deborah describing the content of this course (Please note that the course has been extended from 2 to 3 days to be able to cover all the material in more depth):

-This seminar is for Chinese Medicine practitioners and students interested in gaining a deeper understanding of classical Chinese Medicine through the Chinese characters themselves.
+This recording is of interest to Chinese Medicine practitioners and students interested in gaining a deeper understanding of classical Chinese Medicine through the Chinese characters themselves.

 Tutor: Deborah Woolf